-REFUNDS FOR STUDENTS RECEIVING WILLIAM D. FORD DIRECT LOANS If a student receives financial aid in the form of a William D. Ford Direct Student Loan, a portion of the refund due the student must be returned to the Department of Education, in accordance with federal regulations.
+REFUNDS FOR STUDENTS RECEIVING WILLIAM D. FORD DIRECT LOANS If a student receives financial aid in the form of a William D. Ford Direct Student Loan and withdraws from all courses in a semester or withdraws from the Seminary, the portion of the refund due the student must be returned to the Department of Education, in accordance with federal regulations.
 Refer to the Financial Aid Handbook for details.